ltfschoen/justopensource/README.md

 ### Outcomes

-In order for this project to benefit the greater Web3 adoption and achieve outcomes that align and comply with the expectations of the Web3 and open-source communities, it will be necessary accomplish with this grant the outcomes as described in the "Definition and Measurement of Success" section.
+In order for this project to benefit the greater Web3 adoption and achieve outcomes that align and comply with the expectations of the Web3 and open-source communities, it will be necessary accomplish with this grant the outcomes as described in the ["Definition and Measurement of Success"](#definition-measurement-success) section.

 ### Grant Scope

 The initial Grant Scope shall be as described in the "Abstract Summary of Academic Research" section.

 Feedback was provided that the original proposal that touched on all the focus areas felt too general and broad, and recommended limiting its scope to only two focus areas maximum.
-As such, the revised proposal now has less focus areas and a more limited scope and shall go deeper into the analysis/research, as described in the "Inclusions" section.
+As such, the revised proposal now has less focus areas and a more limited scope and shall go deeper into the analysis/research, as described in the ["Inclusions"](#inclusions) section.

 #### Assumptions

 Theoretical research/analysis exploration only.

-#### Inclusions
+#### Inclusions <a id="inclusions"></a>

-As described in the "Definition and Measurement of Success" section, where the focus of in-depth research/analysis shall include the following focus topic:
+As described in the ["Definition and Measurement of Success"](#definition-measurement-success) section, where the focus of in-depth research/analysis shall include the following focus topic:
 * Open-source communities
 	* Categories:
 		* Successful community ownership